tomayac/how-fugu-is-the-web/README.md

   `navigator.clipboard.write()` to
   `const nav = navigator; nav.clipboard.write()`, the extension will not detect this.
-- In the initial release, code in inline `<script>` tags is not yet consiered.
+- In the initial release, code in inline `<script>` tags is not yet considered.

 ## License